 Example: If your IRA balance was $100,000 and your age is or will be 75 this year, you would divide the balance by 22.9.
 Your RMD for this year would be $4,366.82.
 You can find the IRS worksheet here.

-So at age 70 the immediate annuity could be said to "over distribute" a larger share of your $100,000 than is required if you left the $100,000 in an IRA money market account.
-Now the annuity will continue to pay you $7,000 a year, equivalent to 7% of your initial premium, for the rest of your life.
-Yet, the RMD table does not require a 7% withdrawal from IRA holdings until you reached age 85.
+So at age 72 the immediate annuity could be said to "over distribute" a larger share of your $100,000 than is required if you left the money in an IRA.
+A lifetime annuity would continue to pay you $7,250 a year for the rest of your life.
+Yet, the RMD table does not require a 7.25% withdrawal from IRA holdings until you reached age 87.

-(The IRS regs that stipulate premium dollars which were used to purchase an immediate annuity are not included in any future RMD calculations are difficult to wade through but the reference is here.
-These regs apply to distributions of an IRA or 401k paid in the form of periodic annuity payments for the owner’s or beneficiary’s life (or the joint lives of the owner and beneficiary) or over a comparable period certain and where the payments are nonincreasing.
-This is the definition of a fixed immediate annuity contract.)
+The IRS regulations regarding RMDs and immediate annuities are difficult to wade through, but the reference is here.
+These regulations apply to distributions of an IRA or 401k paid in the form of periodic annuity payments for the owner’s or beneficiary’s life (or the joint lives of the owner and beneficiary), or over a comparable period certain and where the payments are nonincreasing.
+This is the definition of a fixed immediate annuity contract.